 The organisations who speak for school leaders, including business leaders, are saying the same thing as we are: there simply is no longer enough money in the total pot to sustain adequately all schools in England.
 So how do we approach this predicament in an optimistic fashion?
 We need practical action and we need to evidence that claim well.

 First, we need to make absolutely sure that schools are making the best of what they have received.
 We know that not every school has been making full use of financial benchmarking.
-Our members can find more information here, but also the DfE is funding NGA and its other eight governance licensees to provide free workshop to governors on financial efficiency: for more information, e-mail email@example.com Let’s not look a gift horse in the mouth.
+Our members can find out more information, but also the DfE is funding NGA and its other eight governance licensees to provide free workshop to governors on financial efficiency: for more information, e-mail firstname.lastname@example.org Let’s not look a gift horse in the mouth.

 Secondly, we need to organise and collect stories.
 Whingeing will not do.
 We are hearing much talk of deficit budgets.
 This is only a temporary solution if you have reserves which will cover the year’s deficit and a plan to make sure you are not building in a structural deficit.
 Maintained schools have the option of negotiating a licenced deficit with the local authority, but I can’t imagine there is much spare cash, and this will still involve the governing body in having a plan for future years.
 The concept of a licenced deficit does not appear in the Academies Financial Handbook: unless trusts have adequate reserves, their boards must set a balanced budget.
 As charities, academy trusts must be a “going concern”, and it should go without saying that trustees need to aware of their legal duties.